Error handling and retries

 your Reconciler

 .
-The retry is behavior is configurable but a default implementation is provided
+The retry behavior is configurable, but a default implementation is provided

 covering most of the typical use-cases, see